 To learn more about the summits, select a link below:

 Since the summits, the Safe to Sleep® campaign has supported a variety of additional activities to help revise safe sleep messages appropriately and to spread them across African American communities.
-These activities include focused efforts in Arkansas, the District of Columbia, Illinois, Mississippi, and Ohio.
+These activities include focused efforts in Arkansas, Alabama, the District of Columbia, Illinois, Mississippi, and Ohio.

 Experience with American Indian and Alaska Native Communities